fvsura/abm_multi_poll/README.md

 PollTry3.ipynb implement a simple polling

-ACB2-analysis-StepCreation-Copy2.ipynb implement the creation and analysis of a multi-layer network with an anglorithm that compare beliefs and create a new node at each step.
+ACB2-analysis-StepCreation-Copy2.ipynb implement the creation and analysis of a multi-layer network with an anglorithm that compare beliefs and create a new node at each step

+PowerLawTest-ACB.ipynb, PowerLawTest-AFF.ipynb implement the analysis for power-law distribution in generating multi-layer networks with different algorithms